What I’m going to show today is one of the most iconic recipes of Sorrento Coast/Capri island.

 - First of all the zucchini: wash them and then cut them into thin round slices, about 2 mm thick.

-- Take a frying pan and heat the extra virgin olive oil.
+- Take a frying pan and heat the oil.
 When the oil is hot enough start to fry the zucchini, about 2-3 minutes should be enough.
 Take care not to burn them (they must have a golden color and not brown) and take care not to reach the smoke point of the oil.
 If you would like you can fry the zucchini a little bit longer, until more crunchy and until they get a more orange/brownish color, but I prefer to stop before.

 - After that time you can start to boil the spaghetti in salted water.
 When they are cooked “al dente” (count a couple of minutes less than what’s written on their package) put them in a large pan where you have already put one big ladle of their boiling water (rich in starch) and keep cooking them at medium/high heat.
 Add the butter cut in pieces, all the zucchini, a drizzle of fresh extra virgin olive oil and all the grated Caciocavallo (or Provolone) cheese, and keep stirring: the cheese has to make a cream and has not to make lumps.
 If needed add some more boiling water.